A Healthy Lifestyle is Easier Than You Think

-You’d be surprised as to who was living a healthy way of life – and it’s not what you think!
+You’d be surprised who was living a healthy way of life—and it’s not what you think!

-Here are the top five considerations to live a healthy lifestyle.
+Here are the top five considerations for living a healthy lifestyle.

-For more inspiration, be sure to also check out our collection of helpful quotes about health.
+For more inspiration, be sure to check out our collection of helpful quotes about health.

 5 Things To Consider If You Want To Live a Healthy Lifestyle